-Description of the location of the the home
+Description of the Location of the Home

 The home provides an opportunity for children to live within the community town environment.
 Staff and young people will be able to access the amenities of the town centre and also access local parks, walks in the community and ample local activities.
 These include the local activity centres, bowling, cinema, pool, as well as a vast number of sports clubs activities, ice-skating, and community clubs to choose from such as football, youth clubs, scouts, karate and trampolining.